How we support SEN

 Moderate learning difficulties(cognition and learning)

 The school provides data on the types and level of need to the Local Authority.
 This is collected through the school census.
-The table below shows the number of pupils (Summer 2020) whose primary need falls into the categories of SEND listed below.
+The table below shows the number of pupils (Autumn 2021) whose primary need falls into the categories of SEND listed below.

 Primary area of Need